Trusted WordPress tutorials, when you need them most.

 SearchWP's advanced search settings

+That’s all!
 We hope this tutorial helped you learn how to create a custom WordPress search form.
-You may also want to see our picks of the best live chat software for small businesses and our guide on how to get a free business email address.
+You may also want to see our guides on how to make blog post comments searchable and how to add voice search capability to your WordPress site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.